Wannabe: Background

-The music video for "Wannabe" was the first for director Johan Camitz.
+The music video for "Wannabe" was the first for Swedish director Johan Camitz.
 Camitz was hired on Fuller's recommendation because of his commercials for Volkswagen, Diesel, and Nike.
 His original concept for the video was a one-take shoot of the group arriving at an exotic building in Barcelona, taking over the place, and running riot—the same way they did when they were looking for a manager and a record company.
 A few days before the shoot on 19 April 1996, Camitz was unable to get permission to use the building, and the shoot was relocated to the Midland Grand Hotel in St Pancras, London.

 The video features the Spice Girls running, singing, dancing, and creating mischief at an eccentric bohemian party.
 Because the video was intended to be filmed in one shot, the group rehearsed the routine several times through the night, while a Steadicam operator followed them.
 The final video was cut together from two takes.
 Halliwell wrote: "The video I remember as being very chaotic and cold.
 It wasn't very controlled—we didn't want it to be.
 We wanted the camera to capture the madness of the Spice Girls."
 Virgin's executives were horrified; Newtown recalled that "the girls were freezing cold, which showed itself in various different ways".
 The video was banned in some parts of Asia because of Brown's erect nipples.
 The lighting was considered too dark; the best takes showed the girls bumping with the furniture and looking behind them.
 Virgin was concerned that old people appeared in the video, and worried that the scenes of the Spice Girls jumping on a table and Halliwell's showgirl outfit might be considered threatening by music channels.
 Virgin began discussions about a re-shoot or creating an alternate one for the US, but the Spice Girls refused.
 The video was sent for trial airing in its original form in January 1997.

+According to Melanie C's memoir Who I Am, the video cost £130k to make.